Saitama International Bonsai Academy

 Profile:

-This is a publicly-run art museum specializing in bonsai which was founded near the Bonsai Village in 2010.
-It maintains approximately 120 pots of bonsai masterpieces and has about 70 on permanent display.
+Founded near the Bonsai Village in 2010, this is the first public art museum that specializes in bonsai.
+It possesses approximately 120 bonsai masterpieces in its collection and has about 70 on permanent display.

-It systematically collects bonsai, suiseki, paintings and folklore material relating to bonsai as well as researches and disseminates bonsai culture as the pivotal facility of the Bonsai Village.
+It systematically collects bonsai, suiseki, paintings and historic and folkloric materials related to bonsai.
+It then researches and disseminates bonsai culture, acting as the pivotal facility of the Bonsai Village.

 Instructor: Curator at the Omiya Bonsai Art Museum